neloefm1/SenseFOG-Documentation/README.md

 - [ ] MatLab Signal Processing Toolbox (version 9.0)

 Installtime of MatLab as well as specified toolboxes should only take a few minutes.
+Running the entire analysis pipeline will consume up to 20 GB of storage data, provided that all steps of data preprocessing and anaylsis are retained on the storing device.

 ### Instructions on how to run the scripts
-For detailed instructions on how to proceed with preprocessing the raw data and analysing the data, please see the "Instructions.md" page listed in SenseFOG-Documentation/instructions.md.
+For detailed instructions on how to proceed with preprocessing the raw data and analysing the preprocessed data, please see the "Instructions.md" page listed in SenseFOG-Documentation/Instructions.md.

 ## Demo
 ### Instructions to run on data